creatissimo/otto-market-api/README.md

 Common fields like time, currency, country codes etc need to follow the standard ISO guidelines unless mentioned otherwise.
 The fields must report the format they are following on the docs.

 ### Some standard formats:
-- Time: Accept in any time zone in ISO 8601 format and always reply in UTC.
+- Time: Accept in any time zone in ISO-8601 format and always reply in UTC.

   Example: `YYYY-MM-DD` and `hh:mm:ss.sss`: `2020-03-12` and `22:33:34.400`
-- Currency: ISO 4217.
+- Currency: ISO-4217.

   Example: `EUR` for Euros, `GBP` for British Pound Sterling.
 - Country code: ISO-3166-1 alpha-3